Wesleyan-Media-Project/image-video-data-preparation/README.md

 filesize (if table of image file information, not for video information table) : filesize of the file being referenced <br>
 ad_id : extracted ad ids from image files that are named following the ad it underline filetype structure.

+The three query scripts in the `select-ad-metadata` folder select and save both text ads and metadata for all ads (including video and image ads) for Google and Facebook ads respectively.
+For Google ads, text ads and ads metadata are queried separately, one from MySQL via, the other from Google BigQuery.
+For Facebook ads, they are quried altogether from MySQL.

+For Google ads:
-`select_ad_metadata.sql` is an SQL query selecting metadata fields for image and video data and as such it returns a result table.
+`select-ad-metadata/get_google_metadata.sql` is an SQL query selecting metadata fields for image and video data and as such it returns a result table.

-`text_ad_data_query.R` selects text ads data fields from MySQL and save them into a csv file.
+`select-ad-metadata/get_google_text_ads.R` selects text ads data fields from MySQL and save them into a csv file.

+For Facebook ads:
+`select-ad-metadata/get_fb_metadata_and_text_ads.R` selects text ads as well as metadata information for all media types and save them into a csv file.

-`trim-video.py` results in truncated videos (each 2 minutes long) inside of truncated_video_dir.
+`trim-video.py` results in truncated videos (each 2 minutes long) inside of truncated_video_dir (your local path to save trimmed video files).

 ## Setup
 ### 1. Install Relevant Software